The Wound is the Place Where the Light Enters You – Rumi

 The sacred space within our ceremony platform is there to make us feel safe and secure and to allow us to dig deep into our shadows and extract what is needed to remove and to re-connect and merge with our souls once again.
 I’d like to call it an energetic clearing or merging of sorts.

 When the woman finally settled into quiet, the music started again and the three shamans and their assistants danced in the candlelight up and down the centre of the room, moving the energy with them.
 Right on cue, the nausea and my dark journey kicked up again.
 It was relentless.
-I think I lost 10 pounds in sweat – I was soaked.
+I think I lost 10 pounds in sweat – I was drenched in my sweat….literally soaked.

 Upon reflection and in deep gratitude, the medicine kept reminding me to stop the control and that her power was much greater than mine.
 This was the Universal power of all.
 I needed to SURRENDER and open to this special night.